elemental/Elemental/doc/source/core/grid.rst

       Return the rank of the given process out of the set of processes in its diagonal of the tesselation of the process grid.

+.. rubric:: Grid comparison functions

+.. cpp:function:: bool operator==( const Grid& A, const Grid& B )

+   Returns whether or not !A! and !B! are the same process grid.

+.. cpp:function:: bool operator!=( const Grid& A, const Grid& B )

+   Returns whether or not !A! and !B! are different process grids.